WenderGalan/hateoas-spring-boot/README.md

 [![Build Status](https://travis-ci.org/WenderGalan/person-api-spring-boot.svg?branch=master)](https://travis-ci.org/WenderGalan/person-api-spring-boot)

-# Person API RESTFULL Project
+# Person API RESTFUL Project
 ### Implementation of a RESTFUL API

 This API is designed for study using various tools and dependencies to enhance my knowledge of the dependencies below.